 “I’m a boxer, and I was a boxer before I started.
-I’m still a boxer now, and I don’t feel any different than I did today, yesterday, the day before, or the day before that.
+I’m still a boxer now.
+I don’t feel any different than I did today, yesterday, the day before, or the day before that.

 Sowing seeds of personality doubt without focusing on his achievements, the UK media pulled Fury up about his more controversial comments.

-“If you don’t like it, change the station, if you don’t like it take photos.
+“If you don’t like it, change the station.
+But If you don’t like it, take photos.
 If you don’t like it, don’t print it in your newspapers.
 Do I care?
 Not really.”

-The reality of his triumph firmly did not match the dream he harbored since a boy.
+The reality of his triumph firmly did not match the dream he had harbored since he was a boy.

 TYSON FURY REIGN